 Spring and Fall semesters

-Four examination dates will be offered during each academic semester, all on Saturdays.
+Four examination dates will be offered during each Spring and Fall semester, all on Saturdays.
+Summer sessions take place on Fridays.
 Unless otherwise stated, we will offer the following seating options for each session:

 Registration for each examination session will open 3 weeks prior to the examination date and will remain open for 2 weeks or until all seats are assigned.
 Seating is limited and assigned on a first-come, first-served basis.